 LISS training is essentially what it sounds like: a low-intensity cardio workout that lasts for typically 30-60 minutes spent at 50-65 percent of your max heart rate.
 Instead of pushing yourself for short bursts of intense work, you push yourself for exertion over a longer, continuous period of time.
 Though HITT is known to fire your metabolism and increase muscle mass and strength, LISS is known to help posture, eliminate pain, build endurance, and ultimately achieve longevity in fitness training.

 The mechanisms involved in all of this are the aerobic and anaerobic systems.
 LISS workouts like running, cycling and swimming are aerobic exercises, while HITT workouts like jumping or heavy lifting are anaerobic types of efforts.
 The aerobic and anaerobic systems refer to whether you are working with oxygen, or not.
-In an aerobic state, the body is working with oxygen and is able to supply blood flow to the working muscles sufficiently fast.
+In anaerobic state, the body is working with oxygen and is able to supply blood flow to the working muscles sufficiently fast.
 But when doing anaerobic exercise, the intensity of the workout increases and the body can no longer circulate blood fast enough, which is the mechanism for getting oxygen into the muscles.

 And so, there is a key physiological change when doing a LISS, aerobic type of exercise.
-One of the primary changes that happens is where your energy source comes from, which changes as your intensity builds.
+One of the primary changes that happen is where your energy source comes from, which changes as your intensity builds.

 Who Can Benefit From LISS?